Backreaction from gauge fields produced during inflation: Introduction

 In order to take into account backreaction one can follow different strategies.
 First, it is still possible to work in momentum space and track the evolution of some finite number of Fourier modes simultaneously.
 However, this may be a nontrivial task since the range of modes crossing the horizon during inflation spans over many orders of magnitude.
 Second, one can separate the gauge-field dynamics from the background by employing an iterative approach: the gauge field on the $n$th iteration is determined from the background on the $(n-1)$th iteration.
 This approach has been applied to describe magnetogenesis from axion inflation in Ref.~\cite{Domcke:2020}.
 Alternatively, one can switch to position space and consider all interacting fields on a grid where the Universe expansion is incorporated~\cite{Cuissa:2018,Caravano:2021}.
 In this work we would like to consider yet another approach which is also working in position space but operates with quantum average quantities which apparently are independent of spatial coordinates.
-This is the gradient expansion formalism which was proposed for the description of inflationary magnetogenesis in our papers~\cite{Sobol:2020lec} for the purely kinetic coupling model and in~\cite{Sobol:2019,Gorbar:2021rlt} for the case of axial coupling.
+This is the gradient expansion formalism\footnote{We would like to note that the term ``gradient expansion'' is widely used in the literature to denote the approximate method in which one performs an expansion (of action or EOMs) in powers of spatial derivatives provided that the field slowly changes in space.
+In particular, this technique is often used in cosmological perturbation theory for the description of modes well beyond the Hubble horizon, see, e.g., Ref.~\cite{Sugiyama:2012}.
+However, in this work, the term gradient expansion does not mean any approximation or expansion into power series; it is related to the fact that our method is based on an infinite set of bilinear gauge-field functions with increasing number of spatial derivatives (gradients).} which was proposed for the description of inflationary magnetogenesis in our papers~\cite{Sobol:2020lec} for the purely kinetic coupling model and in~\cite{Sobol:2019,Gorbar:2021rlt} for the case of axial coupling.
 This method is based on a system of ordinary differential equations for a set of observables given by vacuum expectation values of scalar products of electric and/or magnetic fields with an arbitrary number of spatial curls acting on them.
 This system, truncated at a certain order (maximal number of curls), allows to describe the generated gauge field with an accuracy typically of order a few percent.
 In the present work we generalize this formalism to the case where both types of coupling are present.